ltagliamonte/bustorinowidget/README.md

 #BusTorinoWidget
-BusTorinoWidget is a mac widget that present real time info for all the Turin bus stop.
+BusTorinoWidget is a mac widget that presents real time info for all the Turin bus stops.
-It also allows you to save you 6 preferred bus stop Pull requests are welcomed!
+It also allows you to save you 6 preferred bus stops Pull requests are welcomed!

 Usage: